denjos007/denjos007/README.md

 I am Joseph; A robotics enthusiast.
 I work with robots in the air, in water and on the ground.
 My specialization is in sensor engineering for robotic perception systems and embedded systems design.

-## 🔭 I’m currently working on:
+## 🔭 I’m currently working at:
-- Multi-drone search with prior information
-- ReLoki: A distributed infrastructure free localization system based on UWB antenna arrays
-- Real time Distributed multi-robot target tracking via virtual pheromones
+- Databuoy Corporation